rbarkmore/IRI/README.md

 # Looking for IRI-2012, IRI-2007, IRI-2001, IRI-95, or IRI-90?

-This is one source for the legacy versions of IRI Fortran software.
+This repository is one source for the legacy versions of IRI Fortran software.

 # IRI-Model